oemunoz/Wikka-md-handler/Readme.md

 - The handler have another flavors of markdown?

 > R: Yes the cebe parse have anothers flavors (traditional, GitHub, extra).
-By default is extra flavor, but you can change this on pd.php file.
-Check for the cebe documentation, and the [markdown extra](https://kramdown.gettalong.org/syntax.html) for the especific formated.
+By default is GitHub flavor, but you can change this on pd.php file.
+Check for the cebe documentation, and the [markdown GitHub]( https://help.github.com/articles/github-flavored-markdown) for the especific formated.

 - The plugins works on with this handler?